The trendiest sports to try out this spring

 Spring is a great time to try other trendy activities.
 For sporty ones and for those who enjoy new experience, try bouldering, rock climbing, paragliding, water sports, and soft trekking.

-Spring is the ideal time to travel these trails, designed for travellers in search of a new experience, that is moving through little known routes and territories to be explored at a slow pace.
+Spring is the ideal time to travel these trails, designed for travelers in search of a new experience, that is moving through little known routes and territories to be explored at a slow pace.

 From the Valle dell'Adige to the feet of the Brenta Dolomites, in search of the numerous signs man has left on the middle mountains, now partially abandoned, in order to rediscover the dimension of silence.
 The Sentiero San Vili is a trail conceived by SAT (Tridentine Mountaineers’ Association), about 100 Km long, that connects Trento to the Giudicarie valleys, following the footsteps of the bishop Vigilius, patron saint of Trento, along the paths and roads of the middle mountain during his evangelization of the western Trentino valleys in the Fourth century AD.
 With your bag on your back and your boots on your feet, you walk for five to six days among picturesque environments, observing numerous testimonies of the history and culture of the valleys you cross.

 The Cammino Jacopeo d’Anaunia develops on either side of Val di Non.
 An ideal starting point is the Basilica of Val di Non’s Martyrs in the village of San Zeno, the religious capital of the valley, and ending at the hermitage of San Romedio.
-160 Km long, it follows in 7/8 stages the paths and roads once travelled by pilgrims who left this valley to reach Santiago de Compostela.
+160 Km long, it follows in 7/8 stages the paths and roads once traveled by pilgrims who left this valley to reach Santiago de Compostela.
 The various stages touch on the most significant places of devotion along these ancient routes: medieval churches and votive chapels, hermitages and religious spots dedicated to saints that were particularly venerated in the past, like its destination – the San Romedio hermitage - erected on a rocky spur that houses five different parishes.
 Farmhouse inns, hotels, and small restaurants accompany the route, marked by the “yellow scallop shell” of the Jacobean routes.

 Sailing, windsurfing, rafting, canoeing, river trekking and canyoning.
 As springtime arrives, the water becomes an ideal training ground for numerous exciting sports and outdoor activities, some particularly adventurous and unusual.
 Lake Garda needs no presentations: it is beautiful to look at, with its Mediterranean vegetation, both from its shores and from the mountains surrounding the Trentino side.
 But it is even more beautiful to enjoy on a windsurfing board or a dinghy, driven along by the Ora or the Pelèr - the local winds that enthusiasts the world over know well.
 Sailing and windsurfing schools abound in the main sailing clubs which, from March to November, organise a top level calendar of regattas, as well as the rentals that allow you to take to the water with all the right gear.